From Cheely-Raban Syndicate, 1922

 “Back to the earth again,” she shrilled.
-“A year from today you will be dead — in a pauper’s grave.”
+“A year from today, you will be dead — in a pauper’s grave.”

 Later, the American Zinc Company took over the great Silver Dyke property at Neihart, Montana, a deposit of silver ore 200 feet in width.
-From it, they expected to make great profits.
-But, the two men who prospected the mine and bonded it were both inmates of the state insane asylum at Warm Springs.
+From it, they expected to make significant profits.
+But, the two men who prospected the mine and bonded it were inmates of the state insane asylum at Warm Springs.
 They were Dick Heidenreich and Peter Erickson, old-timers in the Neihart district.

-Bill Fairweather, discoverer of Alder Gulch, Montana, in May, 1863, whose pick tapped a stream that yielded $100,000,000 in gold, lies in an unmarked grave at Virginia City, Montana, within a few miles of where he and five companions drove their discovery stakes.
+Bill Fairweather, discoverer of Alder Gulch, Montana, in May 1863, whose pick tapped a stream that yielded $100,000,000 in gold, lies in an unmarked grave at Virginia City, Montana, within a few miles of where he and five companions drove their discovery stakes.
 Only one of the six had any money left at the end.
 This was Tom Cover, one of the original owners of the townsite of Riverside, California.

 In Sunset Hill cemetery, on a hill overlooking the city of Bozeman, Montana, a plain marble slab bears the following inscription:

-Beneath this piece of marble lies all that is mortal of the body of one of those adventurers of the early western gold strikes who discovered vast streams of golden wealth in mountain gulches, and who usually died in squalor, victims of the lurid life of the mining camps.
+Beneath this piece of marble lies all that is mortal of the body of one of those adventurers of the early western gold strikes who discovered vast streams of golden wealth in mountain gulches and who usually died in squalor, victims of the lurid life of the mining camps.
 On the date given on the slab of marble perished by his own hand, friendless and penniless, the man whose name is borne by the richest gold and silver-bearing lode the world has ever known — the famous Comstock Lode of Virginia City, Nevada, which produced more than $350,000,000 for its owners, and which was immortalized by Mark Twain in his story, “Roughing It.”